HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   }
   ```

-  In the code above the `verify_proof` function is trivial, you should replace it with proper logic using the verify function of your library.
+  In the code above the `verify_proof` function is trivial.
+You should replace it with proper logic using the verify function of your library.

 - For defining your weight structure you can use this code, still in the `verifiers/foo/lib.rs` file: